KKONZ/KonzertR/HelloWorld.md

 HelloWorld
 ===================
 ## This is a markdown file
-Here are the 2 main topics of Data Scientist Toolbox:
+Here are 2 of the main topics covered in Data Scientist Toolbox:
 * R and Rstudio
 * Git and Github